In a single hour, the amount of power from the sun that strikes the Earth is more than the entire world consumes in a year.

 Bridging the gap between technology and our daily life

 Since 2012 we have been working passionately on the world’s most efficient and most innovative solar powered family cars.
 Already in 2013 we presented Stella: world’s first solar powered four-seater.
 With Stella, we showed that solar cars are much closer to reality than people thought.
-Stella Lux and Stella Vie followed in 2015 and 2017 respectively.
+Stella Lux, Stella Vie and Stella Era followed in 2015, 2017 and 2019 respectively.

 With the Stella Family we have proven that it is possible to power a family car with solar energy.
 We have unlocked the potential of solar cars by driving energy positive: charging the battery while driving.
 Solar cars are little power plants on wheels.